 Then, solving these problems must be the core focus of the campaign.
 And the solution will drive all the messaging, ad copy, calls-to-action, and follow-up emails.

 But if your team has already identified a problem but still isn't seeing traction, you may need to reframe the problem or your solution.
-Go back to the drawing board and be more thorough about buyer persona research, pain points, and buyer needs.
+Return to the drawing board and be more thorough about buyer persona research, pain points, and buyer needs.
 Collecting this information can better frame the marketing strategy and give the campaign more chance of B2B lead generation.

 Having a failed campaign under one’s belt provides deep learning lessons.
 Many young marketers may not have seen firsthand what it’s like to fail.
-Without knowing what doesn’t work, marketers can fall trap to launching campaigns that have failed in the past.
+Without knowing what doesn’t work, marketers can fall into the trap of launching campaigns that have failed in the past.
 Agencies, at times, can put too many novice marketers on a certain client, especially if there are not enough senior people to go around.

 Second, it’s vital to talk about failures regularly.